Filament

 - Clog detection meter — When your system has flow monitoring (encoder, FlowGuard, or AFC buffer), an arc meter shows the current flow rate percentage

-During load/unload operations, the sidebar switches to a step progress display showing each stage of the operation:
+During load/unload operations, the sidebar switches to a step progress display showing each stage of the operation.
+The exact steps come from your filament system, so they match what it actually does rather than a generic list.

-- Load (fresh): Heat nozzle → Feed filament → Purge
+- Load into an empty toolhead: Heat nozzle → Feed filament → Purge to bucket → Brush nozzle → Kick away → Load complete

-- Load (swap): Heat nozzle → Cut/form tip → Feed filament → Purge
+- Unload: Heat nozzle → Cut tip → Retract filament

-- Unload: Heat nozzle → Cut/form tip → Retract
+- Unload: Heat nozzle → Form tip → Cut tip → Unload

 Action buttons (hidden while an operation is in progress):